An official website of the United States government.

 Award Amount: $103,503

-Why it matters: Tampa Bay is one of the few international examples of a coastal ecosystem in recovery despite continued urbanization within its watershed.
-However, setbacks in recovery have been observed in the northern region called Old Tampa Bay (OTB).
-Setbacks have been attributed to recurring high biomass blooms of Pyrodinium bahamense, a toxic dinoflagellate.
-This project focuses on developing research to inform two management actions designed to control dinoflagellate growth: 1) improving tidal circulation and hydrology to increase physical transport of algal cells, and 2) restoring populations of molluscan shellfish to increase grazing rates.
+Why it matters: Tampa Bay has made great strides in their seagrass recovery efforts despite continued urbanization within its watershed.
+However, setbacks in recovery have been observed in the northern region called Old Tampa Bay primarily due to recurring blooms of Pyrodinium bahamense, a toxic dinoflagellate.
+These large blooms limit the light that reaches seagrass during growing months, causing large declines.
+A potential way to mitigate dinoflagellate blooms is to increase tidal circulation in order to increase the transport and dispersion of algal cells.